-As we mentioned above, the history of challenge coins and how it all began is a bit of a mystery.
-However, the first mention of similar coins dates back to the Roman Empire.
-The first issued coins were non-sanctioned, and a handful of stories have been passed down for generations.
-Roman soldiers were presented special coins with their daily pay, honoring their dedication and performance on the battlefield.
-However, the most modern story comes from World War I. The story goes that an Army Air Corps lieutenant had coins created for his entire unit.
+As we noted above, the history of how challenge coins began is a something of a mystery.
+The most popular story comes from World War I. The story goes that an Army Air Corps lieutenant had coins created for his entire unit.
 One of the members of the unit was shot down and eventually captured by the German military.
 The soldier was stripped of all of his possessions, except for a leather pouch he wore around his neck.
 The small bag held his unit's challenge coin for safekeeping.
 The soldier ended up escaping before being found by French troops who mistook him for a German spy.
 Subject to execution and unable to show any identification, he presented his challenge coin.
 One of the French soldiers recognized the coin, and the lieutenant was returned to his unit.
 The soldier told his tale, inspiring the tradition of keeping the coins available at all times.

-Now that we've opened up about the purpose and the history of challenge coins, you are probably wondering about the challenge aspects.
-The challenge behind these custom coins started during the Vietnam war.
+The challenge behind these custom coins started during the Vietnam War.
 Soldiers had to blow off steam the best way they could, and they got creative.
 The tradition begins with soldiers keeping shrapnel from battles they survived.
 The items were thrown on a bar as a challenge to see who had the most significant piece and the best story.
 The loser would have to purchase a round of drinks for everyone involved.
 Before things got out of hand, the special forces began issuing challenge coins that replaced the ammunition being thrown on top bars as a challenge.
 The challenge continues to this day.
 A challenge is initiated when someone displays their challenge coin, which signals everyone around to reveal theirs.
 The loser has to buy a round of drinks for those included.
 However, if all challenge coins are displayed and everyone has their respective coin, the person who initiated the challenge has to buy drinks.
-So choose wisely.